azvoleff/so-simple-theme/_posts/2014-03-19-image-classification-with-teamlucc.md

 To perform the actual image classification, we will use the `classify_image` function.
 This function automates image classification using a support vector machine (SVM) classifier.
-There are many options that can be provided to `classify_image` - for this example we will just use the defaults:
+There are many options that can be provided to `classify_image` - for this example we will just use the defaults.

 {% highlight r %}